Fang20031-Coding/UAT-Global-Server/README.md

 - ✅ **Completely hands off**: Recover tp, Starting runs, finding the right guest card
   - Everything is automated you can just afk for **DAYS** until legacy umas are full
   - Handles everything from disconnections to the game crashing.
-The show will go on as long as there isn't a new update.
+The show will go on as long as there isn't a new update. (it handles that too now lol)
   - Supports background play via emulators.